 1. Toxic wastelands – Nausicaa of the Valley of the Wind

-This Hayao Miyazaki classic animated movie has a happy ending wherein humanity and nature are able to coexist in harmony.
-But the setting of the predecessor of the Studio Ghibli movies is very grim – a world polluted by man’s desire to dominate nature based on hierarchy and destruction.
+This Hayao Miyazaki classic animated movie has a happy ending wherein humanity and nature can coexist in harmony.
+However, the setting of the predecessor of the Studio Ghibli movies is very grim – a world polluted by man’s desire to dominate nature based on hierarchy and destruction.
 Amid the colors and riveting scenery lies the warning that Earth could also turn into this dystopian land lest we learn to adopt a cooperative relationship to the natural world.

 2. Garbage-filled planet – Wall E

-Instead of the Earth, humankind in the movie lives in space ships in the outer space.
+Instead of the Earth, humankind in the movie lives in space ships in outer space.
 The striking point of this theme is its nuance to the 21st Century wherein technology is at the forefront of human progress, even at the cost of nature itself.
-In fact, The sheer abundance of waste in this animated movie reflects the overconsumption of modern life.
+In fact, the sheer abundance of waste in this animated movie reflects the overconsumption of modern life.

 3. Overfishing and plastic death for marine life – Happy Feet

-Happy Feet is a fine story that educates and inspires environment awareness in a movie mainly about a dancing animal.
+Happy Feet is a fine story that educates and inspires environmental awareness in a movie mainly about a dancing animal.
 This animated movie also shows an ending society could follow through.
-Above all, we need to follow animals home to see their problems and move to correct the wrongs human activities have done.
+Above all, we need to follow animal habitats to see their problems and move to correct the wrongs human activities have done.

 4. Corporations and big institutions threatening natives – Avatar

 The story of Na’vi people mirrors the struggles of indigenous peoples all over the world.
 Like the Na’vi, they are beset with corporations and businesses who seek to conquer their land.
-This movie also shows the Na’Vi’s gentle respect for the environment and their ultimate reliance to nature.
-Interwoven in the romance of the protagonist and a Na’vi princess is the warning how greedy human nature can destroy a planet itself.
+This movie also shows the Na’Vi’s gentle respect for the environment and their ultimate reliance on nature.
+Interwoven in the romance of the protagonist and a Na’vi princess is the warning of how greedy human nature can destroy a planet itself.

 5. Militarized abuse of nature – Princess Mononoke

 Studio Ghibli, as a Japanese giant in animated movies, weaves a breath-taking tale of the complex relationship between human progress and nature in Princess Mononoke.
-The conflict of this film, in fact, presents itself in the form of a war between nature spirits and people who want to develop natural resources for societal progress using militarized forces to fight nature itself.
+The conflict of this film actually presents itself in the form of a war between nature spirits and people who want to develop natural resources for societal progress using militarized forces to fight nature itself.

-But the titular heroine, Princess Mononoke who was raised by wolf gods, sees humans as the poison of nature who destroy everything they touch.
+But the titular heroine, Princess Mononoke who was raised by wolf gods, sees humans as the poison of nature that destroys everything they touch.
 At the same time, this animated movie shows that militarized abuse of nature for economic progress is part of human society’s journey to progress.

 Princess Mononoke is a masterpiece of animated storytelling with environmental themes.
 Here Miyazaki depicts nature as a balanced world unjustly destroyed by human progress but also uncompromising in traditional ways.
-We see the characterizations of a flawed humanity and a vengeful environment over the fight for living space.
+We see the characterizations of flawed humanity and a vengeful environment over the fight for living space.

 6. Animal smuggling leading to extinction – Rio 1

 What’s interesting here is the way this film portrays the dying blue macaw species.
 Native to South and Central America, the Spix’s Macaw was a critically endangered species, at the time of the movie’s release.
-Their suffering came from burning, logging, grazing of the caatinga, introduction of invasive species in the early 19th Century, and hunting from 1970s to 80s.
+Their suffering came from burning, logging, grazing of the caatinga, introduction of invasive species in the early 19th Century, and hunting from the 1970s to 80s.